-Austria and the Agency shall make Subsidiary Arrangements which shall specify in detail, to the extent necessary to permit the Agency to fulfil its responsibilities under this Agreement in an effective and efficient manner, how the procedures laid down in this Agreement are to be applied.
+The Government of Ireland and the Agency shall make Subsidiary Arrangements which shall specify in detail, to the extent necessary to permit the Agency to fulfil its responsibilities under this Agreement in an effective and efficient manner, how the procedures laid down in this Agreement are to be applied.
+The Subsidiary Arrangements may be extended or changed by agreement between the Government of Ireland and the Agency without amendment of this Agreement.

 The Subsidiary Arrangements shall enter into force at the same time as, or as soon as possible after, the entry into force of this Agreement.
-Austria and the Agency shall make every effort to achieve their entry into force within ninety days of the entry into force of this Agreement.
-Upon the entry into force of this Agreement, the Agency shall have the right to apply the procedures laid down therein in respect of the nuclear material listed in the inventory provided for in Article 41, even if the Subsidiary Arrangements have not yet entered into force.
+The Government of Ireland and the Agency shall make every effort to achieve their entry into force within ninety days of the entry into force of this Agreement; an extension of that period shall require agreement between the Government of Ireland and the Agency.
+The Government of Ireland shall provide the Agency promptly with the information required for completing the Subsidiary Arrangements.
+Upon the entry into force of this Agreement, the Agency shall have the right to apply the procedures laid down therein in respect of the nuclear material listed in the inventory provided for in Article 40, even if the Subsidiary Arrangements have not yet entered into force.